Loco's, road or hobby steam - whatever takes your fancy?

 That's it...
 Job done...
 Kill your flame and let it cool naturally.

-Owing to the small mass of metal involved, you should have this done inside two minutes, but be aware that as you work with larger materials, you may need more heat.
+Owing to the small mass of metal involved, you should have this done inside two minutes, but be aware that as you work with larger materials, you may need more heat as copper radiates heat away from the source at an alarming rate.
 Also, if you are using steel, it may not go red before the solder and flux run into place.

 We continue from the description of the build of PYRTE......